SLiSeS: Subsampled Line Search Spectral Gradient Method for Finite Sums: Convergence analysis

 \end{ass}

 The above assumption actually means that the sampling we will employ converges to the uniform sampling although we allow it to be nonuniform for arbitrary large number of initial iterations.
-For example, one can employ modified AIS-type algorithm \cite{liu}, for sample sizes of arbitrary size as follows.
+For example, one can employ modified { Adaptive Importance Sampling } algorithms \cite{liu}, for sample sizes of arbitrary size as follows.
 Starting with set $ \pi_i^0, i=1,\ldots,N $, at a generic iteration $k\ge 1$ we define the set of relevant gradient norm values,